-ORNL intellectual property contributions were brought into performance of the CRADA as Background IP.
-Naskar & Paulauskas filed an invention disclosure with ORNL, "Microwave Processing of Functionalized Polyolefin Fibers" in September of 2010.
-Based on the initial feasibility studies on the atmospheric plasma investigation, an invention disclosure entitled "Atmospheric Plasma Carbonization of Pre-Stabilized/Oxidized Precursors" as been submitted for patent filing considerations.
-If adequate supporting data can be produced, the team intends to file an invention disclosure at a later date on the modified applicator approach as described in earlier sections.
+ORNL intellectual property contributions were brought into performance of the CRADA as background intellectual property.
+Amit Naskar and Felix Paulauskas filed an invention disclosure with ORNL, "Microwave Processing of Functionalized Polyolefin Fibers" in September of 2010.
+Based on the initial feasibility studies on the atmospheric plasma investigation, invention disclosures entitled "Atmospheric Plasma Carbonization of Pre-Stabilized/Oxidized Precursors" and "Multicavity Microwave Processing Using a Single Microwave Source" have been submitted for patent filing considerations.

-As a result of the research conducted under this CRADA, Dow has filed patent applications for the following subject inventions:
+As a result of the research conducted under this project, Dow has filed patent applications for the following subject inventions (Fig. 34).

-Title US Serial # Date
+Title US Serial Number Date

-Process for Preparing Carbon Fibers Using Sulfur Trioxide 61/670802 7/12/2012
+Process for Preparing Carbon Fibers Using Sulfur 61/670802 7/12/2012

-in a Halogenated Solvent
+Trioxide in a Halogenated Solvent

-Process for Preparing Caron Fibers Using Gaseous Sulfur 61/670810 7/12/2012
+Processes for Preparing Carbon Fibers Using 61/670810 7/12/2012

-Trioxide
+Gaseous Sulfur Trioxide

-Tow-Step Sulfonation Process for the Conversion of 61/670821 7/12/2012
+Two-Step Sulfonation Process for the Conversion of 61/670821 7/12/2012

 Polymer Fibers to Carbon Fibers